...to join us any Saturday or view the entire library of 57 recorded webinars

 #6: Plant it Well Even if the Roots are Wrong in 5 parts.

-For 35 years we've spoken at your conferences all over the continent... but only in the gardening off-season when we were not needed in clients' gardens.
-Now we are able to meet every Saturday with all who wish to join, to discuss the garden topics of the week.
+For 35 years we've spoken at your conferences all over the continent... in the gardening off-season.
+Now we are able to meet every Saturday.

 It is great fun and good for growing.
 We bring a jam-packed outline and illustrations, participants bring their questions.

 email to Steve@GardenAtoZ.com from your Paypal account.
-Include the email you wish to receive webinar news.
+Include the email you wish to receive webinar news and weekly links.

 ...for even more how-to videos: